Seasawher/Seasawher/README.md

 To this goal I was involved in setting up a community called [lean-ja](https://lean-ja.github.io/).
 My main interest at present is to enrich Lean's Japanese documentation.

+I am looking for people and companies to sponsor my OSS!

 ## 📊 Stats

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=Seasawher&show_icons=true&theme=transparent)